HTTP redirects are incredibly important in SEO & UX. When you visit a URL with a redirection, your browser automatically jumps to a new address.

 If you decide to redirect one of your existing posts or pages, it makes sense to use the editor screen.

 You can read how to do that in the editor screen article.

 If you are getting a lot of 404 errors, it either means you have missing files, or people are clicking on broken links.
-We cover this in more detail in the 404 Tracker article.
+We cover this in more detail in the 404 Monitor article.

 If you want to create a new redirection, you can use the “Redirections screen.”

 On the redirections screen, you can choose any URL to redirect.
 You don’t need an existing post or page at that address, and it doesn’t have to follow the format of your pages and posts.

 The rest of this article covers the redirections screen.